curioustorvald/Terrarum/SAVE_FORMAT.md

       [0x1_0000_0000L or (layerNumber shl 24) or chunkNumber] chunk data, [-2] screenshot.tga.gz taken by the last player }
+    *disk name is world's name encoded in UTF-8
 ```

 (TEVD stands for Terrarum Virtual Disk spec version 3, TVDA stands for spec version 254; both have MAGIC header of `TEVd`)